aibrite/jdash-docs/src/client/dashlet-development.md

 </j-dashlet-editor>
 ```
-Add an event listener for `setconfig` event so that you can set new values for configuration.
+Add an event listener for `setconfig` event, so that you can set new values for configuration.